GoldenretriverYT/lowSpagVM/README.md

 ### Performance
 Since it runs in a "VM" written in C# which in itself runs in a "VM" (with JIT Compilation), its definitely slower than machine code.

+### Native
+Yes, you can run lowSpag on bare metal.
+Whilst not everything is supporting in lowSpagNative and its pretty clunky to work with, it does at least work.
+Look in the [lowSpagNative repo](https://github.com/GoldenretriverYT/lowSpagNative) for more information.

 ### Docs
 There are no docs as of now.
 Some basics are:<br>
 `myLabel:` defines a label, to get the memory address of it use `$myLabel`